akthammomani/Advanced-Time-Series-Sales-Forecasting-ARIMA-SARIMA/README.md

 ## 1. Introduction

-As a data scientist who's working in the US federal government - the Health and Environment department.
-I've been tasked with determining whether sales for the oldest and most powerful producers of cigarettes in the country are increasing or declining.
+The US federal government - the Health and Environment department are investigating whether sales for the oldest and most powerful producers of cigarettes in the country are increasing or declining.

 **Cowboy Cigarettes (TM, *est.* 1890)** is the US's longest-running cigarette manufacturer.
 Like many cigarette companies, however, they haven't always been that public about their sales and marketing data.
 The available post-war historical data runs for only 11 years after they resumed production in 1949; stopping in 1960 before resuming again in 1970.

-Your job is to use the 1949-1960 data to predict whether the manufacturer's cigarette sales actually increased, decreased, or stayed the same.
-You need to make a probable reconstruction of the sales record of the manufacturer - predicting the future, from the perspective of the past - to contribute to a full report on US public health in relation to major cigarette companies.
+So, in order to help them in the investigating, I will be using the 1949-1960 data to predict whether the manufacturer's cigarette sales actually increased, decreased, or stayed the same.
+I will be using the latest machine learning modelling techniques more specifically ARIMA and SARIMA models to make a probable reconstruction of the sales record of the manufacturer - predicting the future, from the perspective of the past - to contribute to a full report on US public health in relation to major cigarette companies.

 The results of our analysis will be used as part of a major report relating public health and local economics, and will be combined with other studies executed by your colleagues to provide important government advice.